TWO close friends is the average price you pay for falling in love, scientists have discovered.

 “Bearing in mind that one of those is the new person who has come into your life, it means you’ve had to give up two others.

-“What I suspect happens is you’re so wholly focused on the romantic partner you just don’t get to see the folks you held onto before, and so some of those relationships start to deteriorate.”
+Prof Dunbar said: “What I suspect happens is you’re so wholly focused on the romantic partner you just don’t get to see the folks you held onto before, and so some of those relationships start to deteriorate.”

-More than 100 men and women aged 18 to 60 took part in the internet-based study which involved answering questions about romantic relationships and friendships.
+More than 100 men and women aged 18 to 60 took part in the study which involved answering questions about romantic relationships and friendships.

 Although women tend to be more socially active than men, both sexes tended to lose the same number of friends when they found a new romantic partner.